-- PagerDuty Events API: Select this option if you would like to create custom change events with the PagerDuty Events API.
+PagerDuty Events API: Select this option to create custom change events with the PagerDuty Events API.

-You may also send change events to integrations via the Events API v2.
+You can send change events via the Events API v2.

-View the Events API v2 Overview for guidance on when to send a change event instead of an alert event.
-You can send both event types using a single Events API v2 integration key; what differs is the endpoint.
+The Events API v2 Overview offers guidance on when to send a change event instead of an alert event.
+You can send both event types using the same Events API v2 integration key; what differs is the endpoint.

 A Custom Change Event Transformer is also available that allows you to reliably convert a payload sent by integrations to a payload understood by PagerDuty as a change event.

-Change Correlation provides responders with three recent change events that are most relevant to an incident.
+Change correlation provides responders with recent change events that are most relevant to an incident.
 Once you have configured change event integrations, no specific setup is required to start seeing change correlations on incidents.
-Each change event will have context as to why it was correlated based on three key factors: time, related service, or intelligence (machine learning).
+Each change event will have context as to why it was correlated based on three factors: time, related service or intelligence (machine learning).
 With valuable context available at a glance, responders can triage incidents quickly and reduce time-to-resolution.

 - Navigate to an incident and click its Title to view the details page.

-- You will see change correlations under Recent Changes.
-This section will list three recent change correlations within the last 24 hours, as well as a correlation reason.
+- The Recent Changes section displays up to three recent change correlations from the past 24 hours, as well as a correlation reason.

-Time based change correlations will appear based on change events from the last 24 hours that have occurred on the same service as the incident.
-You can identify a time based correlation by viewing the context under the change event title that displays:
+Time-based change correlations indicate that change events occurred on the service within the past 24 hours.
+You can identify a time-based correlation by viewing the context under the change event title: